Aruna Vasudev: Career

-Vasudev currently serves as director of Osian's-Connoisseurs of Art Private Limited.
-She is also one of the Trustees of the Public Service Broadcasting Trust in India.
+Vasudev recently served as director of Osian's-Connoisseurs of Art Private Limited.
+She was also one of the Trustees of the Public Service Broadcasting Trust in India.

 She started as a greenhorn helping in the makeup rooms of Doordarsan in 1960.

 She launched Cinemaya in 1988 as a publication that showcases filmmakers from Asia.
 In 1991, she founded the internationally renowned NETPAC as an organisation to forward the cause of Asian films.

-Since 1990, she has been the President or Jury Member of international film festivals including Karlovy Vary, Locarno, Cannes (Camera d'Or), Las Palmas, Pusan, Singapore, Fajr (Tehran), and Antalya.
+From 1990, she was the President or Jury Member of international film festivals including Karlovy Vary, Locarno, Cannes (Camera d'Or), Las Palmas, Pusan, Singapore, Fajr (Tehran), and Antalya.

+Death

+On 5 September 2024, it was announced that Vasudev had died at the age of 87.

 Honours and awards

 Honours

 Appointed Cavaliere della Stella della Solidarietà Italiana in 2004, in 2019 Vasudev was honoured by the French Government as Officier des Arts et des Lettres, the highest accolades from two major film-producing countries, Italy and France.

 Awards

 In 1997, Vasudev won the Korean Cinema Award at the Pusan International Film Festival.

 In 2006, Vasudev received a Lifetime Achievement Award at the Cinemanila International Film Festival.

 In 2015, Vasudev was honored with a Lifetime Achievement Award at the 2nd edition of the International Film Festival of Colombo for her contributions towards putting Asian cinema on the international map.
 At the Hawaii International Film Festival the same year, Vasudev won a Vision in Film Award.

 The Tripoli Film Festival has named its prize for Best Writing on Cinema as the “Aruna Vasudev Award”.